Arno Schmidt: Posthumous legacy

 Dalkey Archive Press has reissued five volumes of Schmidt's work translated by John E. Woods.
-The series includes Collected Novellas, Collected Stories, Nobodaddy's Children, Two Novels, and most recently, Bottom’s Dream (Zettel’s Traum).
+The series includes Collected Novellas, Collected Stories, Nobodaddy's Children, Two Novels, and most recently, Bottom's Dream.
 The reissues were scheduled to coincide with "Rediscovering Arno Schmidt events in the US, UK, and continental Europe."

 The Arno Schmidt Foundation (Arno Schmidt Stiftung) in Bargfeld, sponsored by Jan Philipp Reemtsma, is publishing his complete works.

+Schmidt is mentioned in the Roberto Bolaño novel 2666.

 Arno Schmidt Prize

 The Arno Schmidt Prize, awarded by the Arno Schmidt Foundation and awarded from 1981 to 1988, was endowed with DM 50,000 (about €25,000).
 The prize has only been awarded four times: